The London Green Directory!

 Ontario’s Ban came into effect April 22, 2009.
 It supersedes the City’s Pesticide By-law from 2006, and any other municipal pesticide by-law.
 Now there is just one set of rules across Ontario.

 Pesticides cannot be used for cosmetic purposes on lawns, vegetable and ornamental gardens, patios, driveways, cemeteries, and in parks and school yards.
 This includes many herbicides, fungicides and insecticides which pose risks to our health.
 Over 250 products for sale were banned and more than 80 pesticide ingredients for cosmetic uses.
-There are exemptions for public health or safety reasons such as fighting West Nile Virus, killing stinging insects like wasps, or controlling poison ivy and other plants poisonous to the touch as well as specific tree, agriculture and forestry care, sports fields for specific competitions, golf courses accredited on Integrated Pest Management (IPM) practices, speciality turf and public works specific to highways, railways, power works, gas works, water works and other utilities, transit/ transportation corridors and the perimeter of nuclear facilities.
+There are exemptions for public health or safety reasons such as fighting West Nile Virus, killing stinging insects like wasps, or controlling poison ivy and other plants poisonous to the touch as well as specific tree, agriculture and forestry care.
+Other exemptions include sports fields for specific competitions, golf courses accredited on Integrated Pest Management (IPM) practices, speciality turf and public works specific to highways, railways, power works, gas works, water works and other utilities, transit/ transportation corridors and the perimeter of nuclear facilities.
 Exceptions do not apply to areas pedestrians use on a regular basis or picnic and rest areas.
-11 classifications exist.
-Visit https://news.ontario.ca/ene/en/2009/03/ontarios-cosmetic-pesticides-ban.html.
+11 classifications are used to support the ban and clarify when exceptions do and do not apply to a pesticide.
+Visit the article release in the Ontario Newsroom archive more information.

 Chemical-Free Lawn Care